-When we conduct facility condition assessments at schools, we frequently find heavily worn and cracked tennis courts.
-If you have asphalt courts at your school, you likely know that a fact of life is significant court repair or replacement every decade or so.
+When we conduct facility condition assessments, we frequently find heavily worn and cracked tennis courts.
+If you have asphalt courts, you likely know that a fact of life is significant court repair or replacement every decade or so.

 But it doesn’t have to be this way.
 There is an alternative: post-tension concrete.

 Post-tension concrete tennis courts are just taking off in some Midwest states, and you may have questions about them.
 I’ll answer some common ones below.